There is nothing quite like a sunset in Kauai! In this list, I have rounded up the 6 best spots to admire a beautiful sunset in Kauai.

 We drove the dirt road to Polihale in our four-wheel-drive rental car.
 We saw a few people drive it in a regular car but I wouldn’t recommend it if you have a rental.
 Don’t attempt it if it’s been raining since the road will be very muddy and it might be hard to spot rocks and holes.
 Bring a picnic and a few beers.
 Watch the sand turn pink and the last light reflect on the canyon.
 Teal waves are crashing on the beach as the sun is setting on the horizon.
 It’s totally magic, and one of the best spots to watch the sunset on Kauai.

 Poipu is one of the most popular spots on Kauai since the beach is usually safe for swimming.
 Located on the south of the island, the cove is surrounded by palm trees which creates a beautiful arch for sunset.
 The black rocks on the sand and the deep orange colors from this angle make for a very dramatic sunset.

 Poipu is a very easily accessible beach, just a few minutes’ walk from the parking lot.
 It can get pretty busy on weekends but the further you walk towards the end of the beach the quieter it gets.
 Poipu is an incredible spot to watch a Kauai sunset from the South of the island.

 North of Kauai

-Hanalei is located about a 10 minute drive from Princeville.
-A huge stretched of beach surrounded by mountains, and the most picture perfect dock.
-Hanalei is very close to the restaurants and bars in town and the most popular spot to watch sunset.
+Hanalei is located about a 10-minute drive from Princeville.
+A huge stretched of beach surrounded by mountains, and the most picture-perfect dock.
+Hanalei is very close to the restaurants and bars in town and the most popular spot to watch the sunset in Kauai.
 Expect a bit of a crowd (and some bugs at night so bring bug spray) but it’s really worth it.
 A true Kauai sunset spot.